justinkelly/justinkelly.github.io/_posts/2012-07-30-apache-mobile-device-detection.markdown

 ---
 layout: post
-title: "Detect mobile browsers with Apache"
+title: Detect mobile browsers with Apache
-date: 2012-07-30 04:31
+date: "2012-07-30 04:31"
 comments: true
-tags: [apache, mobile]
+tags:
+  - apache
+  - mobile
+published: true
 ---

 Thanks to [detectmobilebrowsers.com](http://detectmobilebrowsers.com) theres now a simple way to detect mobile browser via Apache web server configs

 The below code detects if the device is mobile and then redirect them to the mobile site for the domain

-{% highlight apache %}
+{% highlight conf linenos %}
 RewriteEngine On
 RewriteBase /